Learn how long and how often babies feed and why patterns vary in the early months

 Many mums wonder how long and how often their baby should feed.

-Why do babies feed frequently?
+Why babies feed frequently

 How long do feeds take?